 - It’s so easy to make and it’s ready in less than 10 minutes.

-- It’s a really delicious drink full of flavor.
+- It’s really delicious and flavorful!

 - It’s vegan, paleo, and caffeine free.